MuhammadManan/Namaste-React/README.md

 - Outlet: use to fill the gap of children route and take that component and replace.
   - basically, it is replaced by the children Component.
 - use Link Component instead of anchor tage, it provide same functionality like anchor but doesn't reload the whole page, just render the component.
+  - Link is the wraper of anchor tag
+  - And React-Router-Dom track it through the Link that's helpful to render the specific component without reload the whole page.
+- useParams: it read the param from the url

 # Note